adityaprashar01/CaliX/README.md

 **How do we make fitness feel fun enough for kids to return, while making it safe and measurable enough for parents to approve?**

+But there is an even bigger gap underneath that question:

+**No one owns the "how is my child really doing?" dashboard for Indian parents.**

+Fitness apps track the body.
+Mood apps track the mind.
+School apps track grades.
+Parents toggle between three apps and still don't know if their kid is okay.
+Calix is building the single-pane answer — physical and emotional wellness in one trusted view.

 ## Why this is not “just another fitness app”

 Most fitness apps optimize for discipline.